-Alongside the use of a full-screen image as the background for your main page, another trend has also become popular —background videos.
+Alongside the use of a full-screen image as the background for your main page, another trend has also become popular in modern website design — video backgrounds.
 These are more difficult to implement, given that you need to keep the website responsive, but they are worth all the trouble.

 They can be used to tell your story in a quick, engaging, and aesthetic manner, and from the moment the user enters your site, their attention will be grabbed by the background video.